top of page

 1. Practice Daily Meditation and Reflection

-Focus your attention on reciting -- out loud or silently – (a positive saying, prayer or mantra) positive words of affirmation, such as “I am blessed, I am mart, I can do all things through God.”
+Focus your attention on reciting - out loud or silently - (a positive saying, prayer, or mantra), positive words of affirmation, such as “I am blessed, I am smart, I can do all things through God.”
 Take deep breaths, and sync the positive affirmations with your breaths.
-Let any distracting thoughts float dissipate like a wave cloud.
+Let any distracting thoughts float and dissipate like a wave cloud.

 2. Practice deep breathing

 Focus on achieving a positive meta-cognitive state.
 Observe your environment, and how the zephyr breeze gently kisses your face when it meets your hair.
 As you walk along the beach, notice how the waves crash against the white sands.
-Listen to the pelican dive into the shallow clear water for fish.
+Listen to the pelican dive into the shallow, clear water in search of fish.
 Enjoy the sound of genuine laughter echoing in the park- a universal language spoken by all good-natured individuals.
 When you spend time in the moment and focus on channeling your senses, the tension dissolves like an ocean wave that meets the sand castle.

 4. Reach Out

 Form a networking organization to socialize and partake in fellowship.
-Mingle with like-minded people and be sure to also expand your horizons and meet people who offer diverse backgrounds.
-This not only expands your social circle, but also exposes you to new people and things you might otherwise have been deprived of.
+Mingle with like-minded people, and be sure to expand your horizons by meeting people with diverse backgrounds.
+This not only expands your social circle but also exposes you to new people and things you might otherwise have been deprived of.
 Diversity empowers others to express unique qualities and characteristics, but also affords you the opportunity to seek new endeavors and expand your thinking abilities.
-This provides a fresh perspective while keeping your connection strong.
+This provides a fresh perspective while maintaining your connection.

 5. Let’s Get Fiscal

 Create a budget.
 When you create a budget- and importantly: stick to a budget, it a) gives you peace of mind and b) puts you in control of your wallet….not the other way around.
 The result?
-It opens new opportunities for you to focus on the things you want to do, instead of only the things you must do.
+It opens new opportunities for you to focus on what you want to do, rather than only what you must do.
 We all have bills, but if you develop a working budget, it frees up a lot of space for the finer things in life.

 6. Decompress

 Remember the outlet?
 Find your outlet, and go to it.
 If it’s writing, start typing.
-If it’s dancing- the dance floor is calling, if it fishing…then get reel….
+If it’s dancing- the dance floor is calling, if it's fishing…then get reel….

 7. Humor in a Human Habitat